While last February’s Civil War movie, Ronald Maxwell’s

 The Wind-style melodrama (especially toward the end), it becomes

-necessary to consciously resist rolling ones eyes in disbelief.
+necessary to consciously resist rolling one’s eyes in disbelief.

 Does absolutely everything have to go wrong for these characters?